keithmmitchell/ticket-lifecycle/README.md

 ![image](https://github.com/keithmmitchell/ticket-lifecycle/assets/174253055/36d6811c-858c-4739-ada1-896b5eeee588)

-This brings us to the end of this lab.
+This brings us to the end of the lab.